Save the Date!

 BCC members are the experts who administrators turn to when they are selecting products or vendors, or when they are embarking on new strategic activities related to born-digital archiving.
 By becoming a sponsor, your organization will reach a highly influential, international audience of potential new partners and clients.

-The eighth annual BitCurator Forum, to be held in March 2023, will bring together archivists, librarians, museum curators, and other information professionals to explore major questions and challenges related to digital archival practice and the development and adoption of open source tools.
-We expect to host over 350 attendees at next year’s Forum on March 28-20, 2023, virtually and in select in-person locations across the US and Canada.
+The ninth annual BitCurator Forum, to be held in March 2024, will bring together archivists, librarians, museum curators, and other information professionals to explore major questions and challenges related to digital archival practice and the development and adoption of open source tools.
+We expect to host over 350 attendees at next year’s Forum on March 19-21, 2024, virtually and in select in-person locations across the US and Canada.

 - The BCC maintains the BitCurator Environment and the 400-plus member BitCurator Users Google Group, both of which are free and open and stand as a service to the digital archives community.